Mick3DIY/MultiPicoBox/freecad/README.md

 | 02_MultiPicoBox_Buttons_panel.FCStd | Buttons face part |
 | 03_MultiPicoBox_LEDs_panel.FCStd | LEDs face part |

-All measurements are in 'VarSet' section on each files.

 ![MultiPicoBoxV2_Encl_3DPrint_WIP_2026-08-31](../assets/MultiPicoBoxV2_Encl_3DPrint_WIP_2026-08-31.png)

-Don't forget to adjust drills diameter (buttons, LEDs...), add some filets for a perfect finish !
+All measurements are in 'VarSet' section on each files so don't forget to adjust drills diameter (buttons, LEDs...), add some filets for a perfect finish !

 > [!NOTE]